trevordmiller/device-setup/write/src/pages/resume.md

 ### The Church of Jesus Christ of Latter-day Saints

-Software Developer (May 2018 - present).
+Software Developer (May 2018 - Present).

 - Developing the core libraries shared across the organization.
 - Contributing to development of software across teams.